Jennifer Brady

-Jennifer Elizabeth Brady (born April 12, 1995) is an inactive American professional tennis player.
-She reached a career-high singles WTA ranking of world No. 13 on 22 February 2021, and a career-high doubles ranking of 44 on 19 August 2019.
-Brady has won one WTA Tour singles title and one doubles title as well as four singles and five doubles titles on the ITF Circuit.
+Jennifer Elizabeth Brady (born April 12, 1995) is an American inactive professional tennis player.
+She reached a career-high singles WTA ranking of No. 13 on 22 February 2021, and a career-high doubles ranking of 44 on 19 August 2019.
+Brady has won one WTA Tour singles title and one doubles title as well as four singles and five doubles titles on the ITF Women's Circuit.

 Brady first rose to prominence following her surprise run to the fourth round of the 2017 Australian Open as a qualifier, registering victories over Heather Watson and 14th seed Elena Vesnina.
 She also reached the fourth round of that year's US Open, defeating Barbora Strýcová and Monica Niculescu before falling to then-world No. 1, Karolína Plíšková.
-Following struggles with injuries and an increased focus on doubles, including a semifinal showing at the 2019 Australian Open, Brady returned to prominence in singles in 2020, where she defeated Maria Sharapova, and recorded her first No. 1 victory by defeating Ashleigh Barty at Brisbane, and defeated Elina Svitolina, Markéta Vondroušová, and Garbiñe Muguruza at Dubai.
-She won her first WTA singles title at the Top Seed Open in Lexington, Kentucky, where she defeated Jil Teichmann in straight sets.
-She progressed to her first Grand Slam semifinal at the 2020 US Open, defeating former world No. 1, Angelique Kerber, en route.
-Following her impressive US hardcourt swing, she reached a then career-high singles ranking of No. 24 on November 16th.
-At the first Grand Slam of the following year, Brady reached her first major final at the 2021 Australian Open, where she lost to Naomi Osaka.
+Following struggles with injuries and an increased focus on doubles, including a semifinal showing at the 2019 Australian Open, Brady returned to prominence in singles in 2020, where she recorded her first win over a world No. 1 by defeating Ashleigh Barty at Brisbane.
+She won her first WTA singles title at the Top Seed Open in Lexington, Kentucky.
+Brady reacted her first major final at the 2021 Australian Open, where she lost to Naomi Osaka.

+College career

-Brady had previously attended the University of California, Los Angeles (UCLA) and made her debut for the Bruins tennis team in 2013.
+Brady previously attended the University of California, Los Angeles (UCLA) and made her debut for the Bruins tennis team in 2013.
 During her freshman year at UCLA, she helped her team win the 2014 Division 1 Women's Tennis National Championship in Athens, Georgia.
 She completed her sophomore year of college before turning professional in 2014.

 Professional career

 2014–2016: Early years

 Brady made her Grand Slam debut at the 2014 US Open, having received a wildcard with Samantha Crawford for the women's doubles main-draw.
-Brady won four singles and fives doubles titles on the ITF Women's Circuit.
-She first played in the main draw of a WTA 125K series tournament at the Carlsbad Classic in November 2015, reaching the semifinals.
-In September 2016 on the WTA Tour, she reached the quarterfinals at the Guangzhou International Open, in singles and doubles.
+Brady won four titles in singles and five in doubles on the ITF Women's Circuit.
+She first played in the main draw of a WTA 125 tournament at the Carlsbad Classic in November 2015, reaching the semifinals.
+On the WTA Tour, she reached the quarterfinals of the Guangzhou International Open in September 2016, defeating qualifier Anastasia Pivovarova and sixth seed Danka Kovinić, before losing to third seed Ana Konjuh.